hanifnoerr/EDA_course_project_2/README.md

 * Compare emissions from motor vehicle sources in Baltimore City with emissions from motor vehicle sources in Los Angeles County, California (\color{red}{\verb|fips == "06037"|}fips == "06037").
 Which city has seen greater changes over time in motor vehicle emissions?

 ### Note
-Im using google colab to fo this assignment that can be access here: https://colab.research.google.com/drive/1_V5c4Po_U4VFScO919gZsV2M_eSsrzjC?usp=sharing
+Im using google colab to fo this assignment which can be accessed on: https://colab.research.google.com/drive/1_V5c4Po_U4VFScO919gZsV2M_eSsrzjC?usp=sharing